HarrisonAllen/pebble-gbc-graphics/README.md

 4. Now, take the `.bin` file from `assets/helper-scripts/Output` and place it into your project resources
     * [SampleTilesheet.bin](https://github.com/HarrisonAllen/pebble-gbc-graphics/raw/main/assets/helper-scripts/Output/SampleTilesheet.bin)
     * I like to place the tilesheets under `[project name]/resources/data`, but you can place it anywhere in the `resources` folder
-5. To load in the tilesheet, [see below](https://github.com/HarrisonAllen/pebble-gbc-graphics#loading-tilesheets)
+5. To load in the tilesheet, [see 'Manipulating the VRAM'](https://github.com/HarrisonAllen/pebble-gbc-graphics#manipulating-the-vram)

 As long as you create a binary file in a 2bpp format, where each tile is 16 bytes (2 bits per pixel * 8 pixels wide * 8 pixels tall), then you can come up with your own methods to do so.